Witch-cult hypothesis

-The witch-cult hypothesis is a discredited theory that states the witch trials of the Early Modern period were an attempt to suppress a pre-Christian, pagan religion that had survived the Christianisation of Europe.
-According to its proponents, the witch cult revolved around worshiping a Horned God of fertility, the underworld, the hunt and the hunted, whose Christian persecutors identified with the Devil, and whose followers participated in nocturnal rites at the witches' Sabbath.
+The witch-cult hypothesis is a discredited theory that the witch trials of the Early Modern period were an attempt to suppress a pagan religion that had survived the Christianization of Europe.
+According to its proponents, accused witches were actually followers of this alleged religion.
+They argue that the witch cult revolved around worshiping a Horned God of fertility and the underworld, whom Christian persecutors identified with the Devil, and whose followers held nocturnal rites at the witches' Sabbath.

 The theory was pioneered by two German scholars, Karl Ernst Jarcke and Franz Josef Mone, in the early nineteenth century, and was adopted by French historian Jules Michelet, American feminist Matilda Joslyn Gage, and American folklorist Charles Leland later that century.
-The hypothesis received its most prominent exposition when it was adopted by a British Egyptologist, Margaret Murray, who presented her version of it in The Witch-Cult in Western Europe (1921), before further expounding it in books such as The God of the Witches (1931) and her contribution to the Encyclopædia Britannica.
-Although the "Murrayite theory" proved popular among sectors of academia and the general public in the early and mid-twentieth century, it was never accepted by specialists in the Early Modern witch trials, who publicly discredited it through in-depth research during the 1960s and 1970s.
+The hypothesis received its most prominent exposition when it was adopted by British Egyptologist Margaret Murray, who presented her version of it in The Witch-Cult in Western Europe (1921), before further expounding it in books such as The God of the Witches (1931) and her contribution to the Encyclopædia Britannica.
+Although the "Murrayite theory" proved popular among sectors of academia and the general public in the early and mid-twentieth century, it was never accepted by scholars of the witch trials, who publicly disproved it through in-depth research during the 1960s and 1970s.

-Specialists in European witchcraft beliefs view the pagan witch-cult theory as pseudohistorical.
-There is an academic consensus among experts that those accused and executed as witches were not followers of any witch religion, whether pre-Christian or Satanic.
-Critics highlight that the theory rested on a highly selective use of evidence from the trials, thereby heavily misrepresenting the events and the actions of both the accused and their accusers.
-Further, they point out that it relied on the mistaken assumption that the claims made by accused witches were truthful, and not distorted by coercion and torture.
-They also note that, despite claims that the witch cult was a pre-Christian survival, there is no evidence of such a pagan witch cult throughout the intervening Middle Ages.
+Contemporary experts in European witchcraft beliefs view the pagan witch cult theory as pseudohistorical.
+There is now an academic consensus that those accused and executed as witches were not followers of any witch religion, pagan or otherwise.
+Critics highlight several flaws with the theory.
+It rested on highly selective use of evidence from the trials, thereby heavily misrepresenting the events and the actions of both the accused and their accusers.
+It also mistakenly assumed that statements made by accused witches were truthful, and not distorted by coercion and torture.
+Further, despite theories that the witch cult was a pre-Christian survival, there is no evidence of such a pagan witch cult throughout the Middle Ages.

-The witch-cult hypothesis has influenced literature, being adapted into fiction in works by John Buchan, Robert Graves and others.
-It greatly influenced the origins of Wicca, a contemporary Pagan new religious movement that emerged in mid-twentieth-century Britain, that claimed to be the survival of the pagan witch-cult.
+The witch-cult hypothesis has influenced literature, being adapted into fiction in works by John Buchan, Robert Graves, and others.
+It greatly influenced Wicca, a new religious movement of modern Paganism that emerged in mid-twentieth-century Britain and represented itself as a survival of the pagan witch cult.
 Since the 1960s, Carlo Ginzburg and other scholars have argued that surviving elements of pre-Christian religion in European folk culture influenced Early Modern stereotypes of witchcraft, but scholars still debate how this may relate, if at all, to the Murrayite witch-cult hypothesis.